a-pena/su26-ai301-contribution/README.md

 ### Technical Skills Gained

-So far, I learned how to evaluate open-source issues more carefully before choosing one.
+During Phase I, I learned how to evaluate open-source issues more carefully before choosing one.
 I practiced checking for assignees, linked pull requests, recent comments, maintainer activity, labels, scope, and whether an issue is realistic for a first contribution.

+During Phase II, I learned how to set up a larger open-source project locally on Windows using PowerShell.
+I practiced cloning a fork, creating a Git branch, installing dependencies, running a local development server, and finding the relevant source file for a documentation issue.

-I also learned the difference between a forked project repository and a separate contribution README repository for tracking my CodePath progress.
+I also learned more about the difference between a forked project repository and a separate Contribution README repository for tracking my CodePath progress.

 ### Challenges Overcome

-One challenge was that several issues that looked good in the curated list were already being worked on or had recent comments from other contributors.
+One challenge in Phase I was that several issues that looked good in the curated list were already being worked on or had recent comments from other contributors.
 I reviewed multiple options before choosing this issue.

 Another challenge was that I could not directly mark the issue as claimed in the course sheet, so I announced my claim in the CodePath issue-selection Slack channel instead.

+During Phase II, my original Node version was too old for the project’s required Yarn/Corepack setup.
+I solved this by installing fnm, installing Node 24, activating the newer Node version, enabling Corepack, and using Yarn 4.9.2.

+I also had to work around PowerShell script execution restrictions by using .cmd commands such as:

+npm.cmd -v
+corepack.cmd --version
+yarn.cmd -v

 ### What I'd Do Differently Next Time

+Next time, I would check the project’s required Node and package manager versions earlier before trying to install dependencies.
+I would also look at the repository’s setup requirements before beginning local reproduction so I can avoid setup issues more quickly.

-Next time, I would check the GitHub issue comments, assignees, and linked pull requests earlier before getting attached to an issue.
+For issue selection, I would continue checking GitHub issue comments, assignees, and linked pull requests before getting attached to an issue.
 I would also compare several issues side by side using the CodePath checklist before making a final choice.

 ---